University of Greater Manchester: 2025 inquiry

 In March 2025, accusations of serious misconduct at the university were made concerning payments to managers and accusations of racism, and an inquiry was launched by the university which commissioned Price Waterhouse Coopers (PwC) to investigate.

 Academic profile

 Reputation and rankings

-The Times said in 2008 that "the university is not research-driven, but engineering, architecture and the built environment, social work and social policy all contained some 'world-leading' research in the 2008 assessments".
 The Guardian ranked the University of Bolton as #38 in the United Kingdom in 2023 and #6 based on students' satisfaction with teaching.

 Student life

 The University of Bolton has a diverse student population.
 About 13% of home students are from ethnic minority communities, with about 7% of its students being classed as international.
 That portion of students come from 70 countries outside the UK.
 The university also has a chaplaincy accommodating several different faiths.

 Cycling

 In June 2020, the University of Bolton launched a bike offer scheme in response to the COVID-19 pandemic.
 The university purchased one thousand bicycles and loaned them to students for commuting during the pandemic.

 The university also organised cycling "refresher" sessions for interested students, aiming to promote safety and physical activity.
 The university's vice-chancellor posited that in addition to cycling's environmental impact, the scheme would help address students' concerns about public transport during the pandemic and foster physical well-being.